SamHulme1/Art-By-Jamie/README.md

 ---
 ### Future Features:

 In the future the site will have a blog section for more interaction with the audience and the Youtube button in the footer will link directly to Jamie's Youtube channel.
 It doesn't at the moment because they don't have one but I know that they are planning on creating one in the near future.
 I will also add an artist C.V to the page once they have gained more experience.
 If I'd had more time I would have also liked to put the images in a carousel so that they could be displayed larger when clicked on.
+There will also be an error 404 page in the future.
+I had to remove what I had developed for this due to the time limit.

 ### Naming Conventions and Structure of Files